SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-06-vaccinations-vs-votes.md

   using local trusted physicians, &hellip; basically using all sorts of outreach to communities that are sometimes justifiably suspicious of the US medical establishment.
   We're doing all that, but&hellip;
-- Now we're down to hard-core right-wing vaccine resistance: on outright irrational rage-filled _refusal._
+- Now we're down to hard-core right-wing vaccine resistance, which verges on outright irrational, rage-filled _refusal._

 So of all those potential things, is the last one really a driver?
 Our state-level